 (E) Capital projects - facilities not owned by state or institution

-Prior to recommending release of capital funds to institutions for facilities which, because of their unique nature or location, will be owned or will be part of facilities owned by a separate nonprofit organization or public body, the institution shall submit and the board of regents shall approve a joint use agreement which shall include provisions that:
+Prior to recommending release of capital funds to institutions for facilities which, because of their unique nature or location, will be owned or will be part of facilities owned by a separate nonprofit organization or public body, the institution shall submit and the chancellor shall approve a joint use agreement which shall include provisions that:

 (1) Specify the extent and nature of the space to which the institution is to be granted rights for use in its educational programs and the terms and conditions governing such use.

-(2) Specify that the term of the agreement shall be for at least fifteen years.
+(2) Specify that the term of the agreement shall be for at least twenty years.

-(3) Provide for reimbursement to the state should the institution's right to use the facility be terminated by the nonprofit organization or public body prior to the expiration of the fifteen-year term, which reimbursement shall be calculated by dividing the funds contributed by the state of Ohio by fifteen and multiplying that sum by fifteen less the number of full years the facility is utilized by the institution.
+(3) Provide for reimbursement to the state should the institution's right to use the facility be terminated by the nonprofit organization or public body prior to the expiration of the twenty-year term, which reimbursement shall be calculated by dividing the funds contributed by the state of Ohio by twenty and multiplying that sum by twenty less the number of full years the facility is utilized by the institution.

 (4) Provide that the nonprofit organization or public body comply with all pertinent federal, state and local laws as well as state administrative regulations.

 (5) Specify that funds shall be used only for capital improvements as defined in the bill appropriating such funds.

 (6) Identify the facility to be constructed, renovated or improved.

 (7) Identify the ownership of the facility or the basic terms of the leasehold by the nonprofit corporation or public body.